 Tap water and Bottled water in Cyprus

-It is also said that the tap water in Cyprus is better than the bottled water.
+It is also said that tap water in Cyprus is better than the bottled water.

 As I mentioned above, Tap water is filtered and purified before distribution, but bottled water in Cyprus usually comes from mountains, which means it doesn’t go through safety measures as Tap water goes.

-Most people don’t like to drink bottled water because bottled water is subject to contamination by impurities from the bottle’s materials which I believe is not true.
+Most people also don’t like to drink bottled water because they think bottled water is subject to contamination by impurities from the bottle’s materials which I believe is not true.

 So which one is better to drink in Cyprus, tap water or bottled water?